TheBnl/silverstripe-pageslices/README.md

 The Page content slices looks for it's template in a similar manner as the Page class.
 For example, a `PageContentSlice` added to a `BlogPost` would prefer the `BlogPostContentSlice.ss` template above the `PageContentSlice.ss`.
 It iterates trough the class hierarchy until it stumbles upon a usable template.

+#### Note
+The module is namespaced except for the `PageContentSlice`, this is because the `GridFieldAddNewMultiClass` does not support namespaced classes yet.
+For your own PageSlices take care to not namespace them (yet!).

 ###Maintainers